raspberrypilearning/grow-a-dragonfly/en/step_4.md

 --- task ---

 At the moment, the fly still moves after the project has ended.
-Add this script to stop the fly sprite.
+Add this script to the **Insect** sprite.

 ![](images/fly-icon.png)